This post has already been read 1048 times!

 2. Strengthening Enforcement Mechanisms

-Some companies try to bypass anti-dumping duties by shipping products through third countries (a process called trade circumvention).
+Some companies try to bypass anti-dumping duties by shipping products through third countries (trade circumvention).
 Stronger customs monitoring and AI-driven trade analysis are needed to prevent such loopholes.

 3. Promoting Self-Reliance (Atmanirbhar Bharat)